-That means if your plants aren't stricken with a - super rare - silica deficiency and are living in a great environment, adding extra silica might not give you tangible benefits.
-However, if your cannabis plants are under specific types of stress or are generally living in adverse conditions, extra silica can make life easier for everyone!
+That means if your plants aren’t stricken with a – super rare – silica deficiency and are living in a great environment, adding extra silica might not give you tangible benefits.
+However, if your cannabis plants are under specific types of stress or are generally living in adverse conditions, extra silica can make life easier for your plant.

 Benefits of Silica Supplements

 - Plants supplemented with silica are generally more resistant to heat or cold stress as well as some types of disease

 - Silica increases the microscopic “abrasiveness” of leaves, which can act as a deterrent to pests and herbivores (like deer).
 In fact, if you’ve ever been given a paper cut by a piece of grass, you can thank silica for making those “sharp” edges.

 - Silica helps plants get the nutrients they need.
 Silica is effective at making phosphorus more available to the plant, which can be helpful in the flowering stage when the plant is going through phosphorus at a much higher rate due to the process of making buds.